-A review of the 2023 Annual Action Plan was provided in compliance with the Citizen Participation Plan and included these elements.
+A 2024 Annual Action Plan review complies with the Citizen Participation Plan and includes these elements.

-- Legal Ad published on July 9, 2023, in the Yakima Herald-Republic (English language) and El Sol (Spanish Language); publication verification included in this document.
-The legal ad provided the date, time, and location of public hearings; where the document may be obtained for review; methods/address of where to submit written comments or participate in a hearing; and specific dates of the public comment period. - Two public hearings to receive comments, including July 26, 2023, before the Yakima Planning Commission and August 2, 2023, before the City Council. - Thirty-day comment period opened on July 12, 2023, and closed on August 12, 2023.
+- Legal Ad was published on November 19, 2023, in the Yakima Herald-Republic (English) and November 17, 2023, in El Sol (Spanish), including publication verification.
+The legal ad provided the date, time, and location of public hearings; where the document may be obtained for review; methods/address of where to submit written comments or participate in a hearing; and specific dates of the public comment period. - Two public hearings to receive comments, including November 21, 2023, and December 5, 2023, before the City Council. - Thirty-day comment period opened on November 20, 2023, and closed on December 19, 2023.

 The HOME-ARP Allocation Plan included an extensive Consultation Process in which the City of Yakima contacted 28 area agencies between February and March 2023 regarding the housing and service needs in the Yakima area.
-The HOME-ARP Consultation process results are directly relevant to the program design of the 2023 Annual Action Plan and are attached to this Action Plan.
+The HOME-ARP Consultation process results are directly relevant to the program design of the 2024 Annual Action Plan and are attached to this Action Plan.